Rhode Island · Statewide Landlord-Tenant Law

 • Deposits are capped at one month’s rent under section 34-18-19 and must be returned within twenty days with an itemized statement – wrongful withholding costs twice the amount withheld.

-• Rent has no cap, but notice is required – thirty days for a month-to-month increase, and up to one hundred twenty days for a tenant sixty-two or older.
+• Rent has no cap, but notice is required – at least sixty days before any increase under section 34-18-16.1, and at least one hundred twenty days for a month-to-month tenant over sixty-two.

 • Landlord entry needs two days’ notice under section 34-18-26, except in a genuine emergency.